Post-Audit Policy is Critical

-- Documented Proof of performance
+- Documented Proof of performance.

+b.
 Pricing Deductions (non-Promotional)

 - Back-up documentation including the invoice detailing the specific reason for the deduction.

-- Supporting pricing documentation (Orders, price sheets, etc.) to prove your pricing claim
+- Supporting pricing documentation (orders, price sheets, etc.) to prove your pricing claim.

-- Signed proof of delivery or bill of lading showing shortage and all discrepancies noted or in case of a container load, the seal number and statement of the condition of the intact seal at the time, signed by the driver at the time of delivery.
+- Signed proof of delivery or bill of lading showing shortage and all discrepancies noted or in case of a container load, the seal number, and statement of the condition of the intact seal at the time, signed by the driver at the time of delivery.

 - Listing of all products received by SKU, including not only shortages but also overages.

-- We will communicate with the post-auditor or customer on any issue as we deem appropriate to resolve a claim.
+- We will communicate with the post-auditor or direct with the customer on any issue as we deem appropriate to resolve a claim.